Stateful Token Reduction for Long-Video Hybrid VLMs: Experiments

 \subsection{Additional Results}

 \paragraph{Transformer Results.}

-\cref{tab:token_reduction_transformer} reports train-time token reduction on a Transformer architecture (Qwen3-VL 8B) using reduction positions aligned to the hybrid setup.
-Token reduction yields large TTFT gains (4.78\,s $\rightarrow$ 1.07--1.18\,s, up to 4.5$\times$ speedup), comparable to Nemotron-Nano-V2, but results in substantially larger accuracy drops, especially on LVBench.
-Across reduction schedules (6/13/20 layers and \texttt{All}), the average decreases by roughly 3--4 points.
-Early-layer-only reduction is particularly harmful, consistent with our analysis (\cref{sec:analysis}): importance is denser and less stable in early layers, so first-layer pruning discards information required by later layers. \cref{fig:latency_transformer} in the Appendix shows similar latency trends to the hybrid case: token reduction reduces LLM-stage latency increasingly with input length and reduces end-to-end latency by 2.36$\times$ on a 256-frame input.
+\cref{tab:token_reduction_transformer} (Appendix) reports train-time token reduction on Qwen3-VL 8B using the same positions as hybrids.
+While TTFT improves significantly (4.78\,s $\rightarrow$ 1.07--1.18\,s, up to 4.5$\times$), accuracy drops more than in hybrids, especially on LVBench, with Avg decreasing by $\sim$3--4 points.
+Early-layer reduction is particularly harmful, consistent with \cref{sec:analysis}, as stateless reduction in Transformers causes information loss. \cref{fig:latency_transformer} (Appendix) shows similar latency trends, with up to 2.36$\times$ end-to-end speedup at 256 frames.

-\paragraph{Comparisons with Other VLMs.} ~\cref{tab:comparison} compares our method with proprietary models, open-source video LLMs, and prior uniform/adaptive token-selection approaches.
-A direct parameter-equivalent comparison is not always possible.
-To our knowledge, there is no publicly available \emph{hybrid} video VLM in the 8B range, and existing 8B baselines differ in vision backbones and training recipes, making strict apples-to-apples comparisons difficult.
-Accordingly, our goal here is to demonstrate that our architecture-aware token reduction strategy is (i) effective on hybrids and (ii) competitive with strong Transformer token-selection methods.
-Despite these differences, our approach narrows the gap to much larger adaptive-selection models (e.g., 72B) on LongVideoBench and LVBench, while remaining competitive on VideoMME.
+\paragraph{Comparisons with Other VLMs.} \cref{tab:comparison} (Appendix) compares our method with proprietary models, open-source video LLMs, and prior token-selection approaches.
+Direct parameter-matched comparison is not always possible: no public \emph{hybrid} video VLM exists in the 8B range, and existing 8B baselines differ in vision backbones and training.
+Our goal is to show that our architecture-aware reduction is effective for hybrids and competitive with strong Transformer methods.
+Despite these differences, our approach narrows the gap to much larger models (e.g., 72B) on LongVideoBench and LVBench while remaining competitive on VideoMME.